Phalangeridae: Characteristics

 Phalangerids are relatively large, compared with other possums.
 The smallest species, the Sulawesi dwarf cuscus, is cat-sized, averaging 34 cm in length, while the largest, the black-spotted cuscus, is around 70 cm long, and weighs 5 kg.
 Besides the large size, other key features distinguishing phalangerids from other possums include the presence of bare skin on at least part of the tail, and low-crowned molar teeth.
 They have claws on the fore feet, but none on the hind feet, although these do have an opposable first toe to help grip onto branches.
 Additionally, in all but one species, both the first and second digits of the fore feet are opposable.
 Their fur is typically dense or woolly, and may be grey, black, or reddish-brown, often with spots or stripes.

 Most phalangerids are folivores, feeding primarily on leaves.
 Like some similar species, they have a large cecum to ferment this highly fibrous food and extract as much nutrition as possible.
 Their teeth, though, are not as highly adapted to this diet as other possums, and they also eat fruit, and even some invertebrates.
 The only exception to these general rules is the ground cuscus, which is carnivorous, and is also less arboreal than other phalangerid species.
 The dental formula of phalangerids is:

 Gestation in phalangerids lasts 16–17 days in those species so far studied.
 The females have a well-developed pouch, and typically raise only one or two young at a time, less than many other possums.
 The adults are typically solitary, defending territories marked by scent-gland spray, odiferous saliva, urine, or dung.

 Most possums conserve the functions of the epipubic bones.
 The exception is Trichosurus, which remarkably among marsupials has shifted the hypaxial muscles from the epipubic to the pelvis, employing a more placental-like breathing, having lost the benefits of the epipubic in regards to lung ventilation.
 In general, these possums are more terrestrial than other members of this group, and resemble terrestrial primates in some respects.

 Classification

-This classification is based on Ruedas & Morales 2005.
+This classification is based on Beck et al. (2022).
 The listing for extant species is based on The Third edition of Wilson & Reeder's Mammal Species of the World (2005), except where the Mammal Diversity Database and IUCN agree on a change.
-The family Phalangeridae consists of six genera and 27 species: